 From time to time, the Company is a party to various legal actions, both inside and outside the U.S., arising in the ordinary course of its business or otherwise.
 The Company accrues amounts, to the extent they can be reasonably estimated, that the Company believes will result in a probable loss (including, among other things, probable settlement value) to adequately address any liabilities related to legal proceedings and other loss contingencies.
 A loss or a range of loss is disclosed when it is reasonably possible that a material loss will incur and can be estimated, or when it is reasonably possible that the amount of a loss, when material, will exceed the recorded provision.
-The Company did not have any material accruals for any active legal action in its consolidated balance sheet as of December 31, 2022, as the Company could not predict the ultimate outcome of these matters, or reasonably estimate the potential exposure.
+The Company did not have any material accruals for any active legal action, except for the class action settlement mentioned below, in its consolidated balance sheet as of December 31, 2023, as the Company could not predict the ultimate outcome of these matters, or reasonably estimate the potential exposure.

 Between April 2021 and May 2021, five putative securities class action complaints were filed against FibroGen and certain of its current and former executive officers (collectively, the "Defendants") in the U.S. District Court for the Northern District of California.
 The lawsuits allege that Defendants violated the Securities Exchange Act of 1934 by making materially false and misleading statements regarding FibroGen's Phase 3 clinical studies data and prospects for U.S. Food and Drug Administration approval.
 On August 30, 2021, the Court consolidated the actions and appointed a group of lead plaintiffs.
-Plaintiffs filed their consolidated amended complaint on October 29, 2021 and a corrected consolidated amended complaint on November 19, 2021 (the "Complaint").
-The Complaint alleges false and misleading statements between December 2018 and June 2021 and seeks to represent a class of persons or entities that purchased FibroGen securities between December 20, 2018 and July 15, 2021.
-On July 15, 2022, the court issued an order denying Defendants' motions to dismiss.
-Defendants answered the Complaint on September 13, 2022 and discovery is ongoing.
-On January 27, 2023, Plaintiffs filed a motion for class certification.
-Defendants' opposition is due April 28, 2023.
+On October 17, 2023, the parties reached an agreement in principle to settle the class action at \$28.5 million.
+Accordingly, as of December 31, 2023, the Company recorded the \$28.5 million in accrued and other current liabilities in the consolidated balance sheet.
+The Company maintains insurance that covers exposure related to the class action lawsuit.
+As the amount is fully recoverable under the Company's insurance policies, the Company recorded a corresponding receivable in prepaid expenses and other current assets in the consolidated balance sheet.
+The determination that the recorded receivables are probable of collection is based on the terms of the applicable insurance policies and communications with the insurers.
+Another case, filed on May 25, 2023, against the same defendants, asserting similar claims as the class action and additional common-law and California state fraud claims was voluntarily dismissed on December 20, 2023.